tremor-rs/tremor-www/static/language/prolog/ConfigDirective.md

-A `ConfigDirective` is a directive to the tremor runtime.
+A `ConfigDirective` is a directive to the Tremor runtime.

 Directives MUST begin on a new line with the `#!config` shebang  config token.